A-Z of Bellevue

 Students and their families/whānau receive progress reports at the end of Term 2 and again at the end of the year.
 Parents/caregivers are invited to join their child and child's teacher at Three Way Conferences in Term 1 and early in Term 3.

 Stationery is available at the beginning of the year and throughout the year from the School Office.
+The list are also posted on this website.
 Parents may choose to purchase their child’s stationery from the school or another source.

 All students participate in a swimming programme at a local pool in odd years and water safety programmes in even years.